aschneeberger/table-for-fortran/README.md

  - `header` : All column headers (an array of character strings)
  - `table`  : The table itself, a matrix of `double precision` of dimension `(n_rows,n_cols)`

-All objects in the data_table type can accessed as in any FORTRAN classes with the `%`symbole.
+All objects in the `data_table` type can accessed as in any FORTRAN class with the `%` symbol.

 __Example__:
 ```fortran